 In David Fincher’s film Fight Club , the punches are quite realistic.
 They don’t sound amazing at first, but they cause some discomfort and paradoxically a feeling of stronger violence.

 In peacetime, we do not hear many firearms shots in our daily lives.
 However, these sound effects are common in films and even inevitable in westerns, thrillers, adventure films and action films.
 Gunshots on the screen are quite different from reality, especially for physical reasons.
-But that’s the subject of the next article.
+But that’s the subject of a dedicated article.

 Who has never heard the sound of a broken bone, or worse, a broken neck?
 In fact, you’ve probably heard a celery stalk.
 The victims of fractures describe the sound as strong and short, which the cinema transcribes rather poorly.
 In the movies, the sound designers and foley artists tend to torture vegetables or salad to mimic broken bones.
 It creates organic sound effects, more detailed and more evocative than real ones.